edvb/tisp/doc/tisp.7.md

 ### Simpler

-Tisp only has one builtin equality primitive, `=`, which tests numbers, text, lists, and objects which occupy the same space in memory, such as primitives.
+eevo only has one builtin equality primitive, `=`, which tests numbers, text, lists, and objects which occupy the same space in memory, such as primitives.

-Tisp is single value named, so procedures share the same namespace as variables.
+eevo is single value named, so procedures share the same namespace as variables.
 This way functions are full first class citizens.
 It removes the need for common lisp's `defunc` vs `defvar`, `let` vs `flet`, and redundant syntax for getting the function from a symbol.